Myth 1: Affiliate Marketing Is Easy

 Do I really have to explain how this is a lie?

 Obviously, I do because some people still advertise this.
 There’s no way you can get rich that quickly with affiliate marketing.
-Even if you have experience in it, there are still things you have to do that require time.
+Even if you have experience with it, there are still things you have to do that require time.

 So don’t spend a lot of money in the beginning and if you want to start some training, make sure it’s one that’s worth the money spent.